Skip to content Skip to footer

 Psalm 40:10 is a powerful reminder to not only hide God’s deliverance in our hearts but also to share what God has done with others.

 Looking at the founding of our country, while not all our nation’s founders were Christians, there was a common consensus that there was a higher moral reality.
 Not recognizing this brings about tyranny and abuse of power.
 They realized that for a country to succeed, there must be a recognition of and an alignment with a higher moral reality.
 This influenced everything about our country’s founding as they sought to put safeguards into place to minimize the abuse of power.
+Therefore, they put together a constitutional federal representative republic, not a direct democracy.

 What are you doing to tell the next generation what God has done?